cri-o/cri-o/docs/crio.8.md

 # GLOBAL OPTIONS

-**--absent-mount-sources-to-reject**="": A list of paths that, when absent from the host, will cause a container creation to fail (as opposed to the current behavior of creating a directory). (default: [])
+**--absent-mount-sources-to-reject**="": A list of paths that, when absent from the host, will cause a container creation to fail (as opposed to the current behavior of creating a directory).

 **--add-inheritable-capabilities**: Add capabilities to the inheritable set, as well as the default group of permitted, bounding and effective.

-**--additional-devices**="": Devices to add to the containers  (default: [])
+**--additional-devices**="": Devices to add to the containers.

-**--allowed-devices**="": Devices a user is allowed to specify with the "io.kubernetes.cri-o.Devices" allowed annotation (default: [/dev/fuse])
+**--allowed-devices**="": Devices a user is allowed to specify with the "io.kubernetes.cri-o.Devices" allowed annotation. (default: "/dev/fuse")

 **--apparmor-profile**="": Name of the apparmor profile to be used as the runtime's default.
 This only takes effect if the user does not specify a profile via the Kubernetes Pod's metadata annotation. (default: crio-default)

 **--big-files-temporary-dir**="": Path to the temporary directory to use for storing big files, used to store image blobs and data streams related to containers image management.

 **--bind-mount-prefix**="": A prefix to use for the source of the bind mounts.
 This option would be useful if you were running CRI-O in a container.
 And had `/` mounted on `/host` in your container.
 Then if you ran CRI-O with the `--bind-mount-prefix=/host` option, CRI-O would add /host to any bind mounts it is handed over CRI.
 If Kubernetes asked to have `/var/lib/foobar` bind mounted into the container, then CRI-O would bind mount `/host/var/lib/foobar`.
-Since CRI-O itself is running in a container with `/` or the host mounted on `/host`, the container would end up with `/var/lib/foobar` from the host mounted in the container rather then `/var/lib/foobar` from the CRI-O container. (default: "")
+Since CRI-O itself is running in a container with `/` or the host mounted on `/host`, the container would end up with `/var/lib/foobar` from the host mounted in the container rather then `/var/lib/foobar` from the CRI-O container.

 **--blockio-config-file**="": Path to the blockio class configuration file for configuring the cgroup blockio controller.

-**--cdi-spec-dirs**="": Directories to scan for CDI Spec files (default: [/etc/cdi /var/run/cdi])
+**--cdi-spec-dirs**="": Directories to scan for CDI Spec files. (default: "/etc/cdi", "/var/run/cdi")

-**--cgroup-manager**="": cgroup manager (cgroupfs or systemd) (default: systemd)
+**--cgroup-manager**="": cgroup manager (cgroupfs or systemd). (default: systemd)

 **--clean-shutdown-file**="": Location for CRI-O to lay down the clean shutdown file.
 It indicates whether we've had time to sync changes to disk before shutting down.
-If not found, crio wipe will clear the storage directory (default: /var/lib/crio/clean.shutdown)
+If not found, crio wipe will clear the storage directory. (default: /var/lib/crio/clean.shutdown)

-**--cni-config-dir**="": CNI configuration files directory (default: /etc/cni/net.d/)
+**--cni-config-dir**="": CNI configuration files directory. (default: /etc/cni/net.d/)

 **--cni-default-network**="": Name of the default CNI network to select.
 If not set or "", then CRI-O will pick-up the first one found in --cni-config-dir.

-**--cni-plugin-dir**="": CNI plugin binaries directory (default: [])
+**--cni-plugin-dir**="": CNI plugin binaries directory.

 **--config, -c**="": Path to configuration file (default: /etc/crio/crio.conf)